GuanQinG-GitHub/XinleiZhang_Website/docs/Course_Notes/Others/how_to_use_git.md

     ```sh
     git commit --amend -m "message"
     ```
-   - Since `--amend` rewrites history, the commit ID will change.
-If you've already pushed the commit to a remote repository, you'll need to `force push`
+    Since `--amend` rewrites history, the commit ID will change.
+If you've already pushed the last commit to a remote repository, you'll need to use `force push` this time

     ```sh
     git push origin main --force